d4nyll/smartscroll/README.md

 * `breakpoint` - (Integer) The width of the browser below which scrolljacking will be disabled
 * `sectionSelector` - (String) The selector applied to each section, overrides `sectionClass` and allow more flexibility in choosing a selector.
 (Added in 2.1.0)
 * `dynamicHeight` - (Boolean) If you are going to be dynamically adding and removing content so as to change the position and/or size of the section wrappers and/or sections, then set this to true.
 Set to false otherwise to increase performance.
-* `eventEmitter` - (Object) If you pass in an eventEmitter object, autoHashing will be much more efficient.
+* `eventEmitter` - (Object) If you pass in an [EventEmitter](https://github.com/Olical/EventEmitter) object, autoHashing will be much more efficient.
 You can also listen to the scroll events this way.
 Defaults to `null`.
 * `ie8` - If you need to support Internet Explorer 8, change this to `true`.
 Defaults to `false`.

 ### Events

-Smartscroll provides two events `scrollStart` and `scrollEnd`.
+Smartscroll has a soft dependency on [EventEmitter](https://github.com/Olical/EventEmitter).
+If present, smartscroll can provide two events `scrollStart` and `scrollEnd`.
 The listener will receive the slide number as its only argument.
 The first slide will have a number of `1`, the section before the sectionWrapper will have a number of `0`.

     var ee = new EventEmitter();
     var scrollStartListener = function (slideNumber) {